Skip to content

 That’s it.
 When you finish the report, tap on Done to close the Privacy Report.

-Privacy Report in Safari Mac
+Check the Privacy Report in Safari on Mac

-Checking privacy reports for the Safari website for Mac OS is the same as we mentioned above for iPad OS and iPhone, except for a few changes.
-However, these feature is available on the latest version of Safari Browser.
+Checking privacy reports for Mac is the same as we mentioned above, except for a few changes.
+However, these feature is available on the macOS Big Sur and later version.

-Open Privacy Report
+Opening the Privacy Report

-1. Launch the Safari app on Macbook.
+1. Launch the Safari app on Mac.

-This will display the count of trackers prevent from tracking.
+It will display the count of trackers prevent from tracking.

 3. Click to open the Trackers on This Web page option.